This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Write a letter to your bank/financial institution saying that you have cancelled the direct debit to your credit card.
 This letter should be addressed to the Card Services Area of the bank/financial institution and should enclose a copy of the letter to the merchant.
 A sample letter for you to use is: Sample Letter: To a Bank Cancelling a Direct Debit Authority.
 Keep a copy of the letter for your records.

-A few days later you should ring the merchant and check that the direct debit has been cancelled.
+A few days later you should contact the merchant and bank/financial institution and check that the direct debit has been cancelled.

 WHAT DO I DO IF THE DIRECT DEBIT IS NOT CANCELLED?